Robert Robinson (Baptist): Ministry and later life

-Robinson remained at Stone-Yard Baptist Chapel the rest of his life, first as Lecturer and then, from 1762, as Pastor; Robinson's friends who occasionally attended him in Cambridge included John Randall, a Professor of Music, and Thomas Fyshe Palmer, John Hammond, Robert Tyrwhitt, and William Frend.
+Robinson remained at Stone-Yard Baptist Chapel the rest of his life, first as Lecturer and then, from 1762, as Pastor.

+Robinson's friends who occasionally attended him in Cambridge included John Randall (a Professor of Music), Thomas Fyshe Palmer, John Hammond, Robert Tyrwhitt, and William Frend.
 Alexander Gordon, writing for the Britain's National Dictionary of Biography in 1897, describes Robinson's schedule at the Chapel thus:Sundays he preached twice or thrice at Cambridge; on weekdays he evangelised neighbouring villages, having a list of fifteen stations where he preached, usually in the evening, sometimes at five o'clock in the morning.

 He goes on to note that despite an evolution in his thinking with regard to his own theology (see following), "in his own pulpit he did not introduce controversial topics", and that in his sermons, which, through written beforehand, "he invariably preached extempore", he exhibited "powers of plain speech, homely and local illustration, wit and pathos".
 A new chapel was built for him in 1764; his congregation came to number more than a thousand.

 In addition to his success in his preaching ministry, Robinson continued in his research and writing, the accumulation of which would come to several volumes once collected, Interest in various works led to invitations by various organisations to provide resources for his visits and research, offers which included privileges at the Cambridge University Library, an offer of facilities at the British Museum so that he could come to London to collect material, etc. Robinson visited The University of Edinburgh in Scotland 1780; he was offered their honorary Doctor of Divinity, which he declined.

 Late in life, Robinson was anxious to meet Joseph Priestley in Birmingham, and travelled there at the beginning of June 1790.
 On Sunday 6 June, he preached two Charity Sermons, in the morning at Priestley's New Meeting Chapel, and in the afternoon at the Old Meeting Birmingham, both in aid of the Sunday Schools of the Old and New Meetings.
 While in Birmingham, Robinson stayed in Showell Green, at the home of the Unitarian benefactor William Russell, Priestley's friend and sponsor at Birmingham.